• Home

 If you prefer, you can choose to visit only one of the above castles, and spend more time exploring the grounds.
 It’s up to you – we think both castles are well worth a visit.

-Another option, if you’re visiting from overseas, would be to invest in the Scottish Heritage Pass (valid from April to October).
+Another option, if youโre visiting from overseas, would be to invest in the Scottish Heritage Pass (usually available from April to October, but it seems to vary).
 This lets you visit over 120 sites across Scotland, including both National Trust for Scotland and Historic Scotland properties, and if you visit a few of the properties on this NE250 itinerary, will easily pay for itself.

 Banchory Museum